yaryu2/ErrorCorrection/README.md

 ## Implementation Notes

-This implementation performs the Reed-Solomon transformations over arrys of ints, as it seems to be the fastest-performing means to do so.
+This implementation performs the Reed-Solomon transformations over arrays of ints, as it seems to be the fastest-performing means to do so.
 This has implications for the maximum size of an encoded message.

 In RS, the size of a symbol (and thus the number of independent symbols) is linked to the size of the